-On May 17, 2011, FASB issued ASU No. 2011-04, FASB ASC 820, Fair Value Measurement and Disclosures (precodification FASB SFAS No. 157, Fair Vaule Measurements, as amended).
+On May 17, 2011, FASB issued ASU No. 2011-04, FASB ASC 820, Fair Value Measurement and Disclosures (precodification FASB SFAS No. 157, Fair Value Measurements, as amended).
 The ASU explains how to measure fair value.
 The disclosures are effective for reporting periods beginning after December 15, 2011.
-The Bank will adopt the applicable provisions of FASB ASU No. 2011-04 in fiscal year 2012.
-The adoption is not expected to have a significant effect on the financial statements.
+The Bank adopted the applicable provisions of FASB ASU No. 2011-04 in fiscal year 2012.
+The adoption did not have an effect on the financial statements.